KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

 ---

-## Step 3: Powering on and Installing Windows 11 in VirtualBox
+## Step 3: Powering on and Installing Windows 11 on the virtual machine
 1. Powering on Windows 11 VM for the first time.

    - Select **Windows 11** VM, then Select the green **Start** arrow.